mehedi9021/Test_Automation_Project_with_Selenium_Python/Daraz_TestAutomation/README.md

-## @Daraz Test Automation using Hybrid Framework From Scratch | Page Object Model
+## @Daraz Test Automation using Hybrid Framework from Scratch | Page Object Model

 ## Technology Used